athityakumar/colorls/README.md

 - To overwrite icon mapping :

   Please have a look at the [list of supported icons](https://nerdfonts.com/).
 Let's say you want to add an icon for swift files.
-Copy the feault `files.yaml` and change it.
+Copy the default `files.yaml` and change it.

   ```sh
   cp $(dirname $(gem which colorls))/yaml/files.yaml ~/.config/colorls/files.yaml`